system76/docs/_articles/switch-from-macos-to-popos.md

 ![application-install-window](/images/macOS-Screenshots/application-install-window.png)

-  In macOS you can install applications from two (2) main sources.
+  In macOS applications are installed from two (2) main sources.
 The Apple App Store, and directly from developer websites.

   Applications downloaded and installed from the internet make use of .dmg files or .pkg files which run installer programs and guide users in moving Applications to the Applications folder.